Schkullie/SFXStreamOverlay/README.md

-# Twitch Interactive Timer Overlay
+# Twitch Interactive Sound Effects Overlay
-I needed a timer where user could add or remove time by using commands

-I also wanted to integrate points users can collect while watching the stream.
-Either trough a bot or the Twitch channel points.
+If you ever wanted an easy way to have sound and image popups triggerd by commands in your stream you came to the right place.

-The outcome is this overlay, you can use and configure however you like.
+This overlay can be used and configure however you like.

 </br>